mimersql/MimerPy/doc/userguide.rst

 There are some drawbacks using constant literals in SQL expressions:

-* The SQL server will compile each new SQL statement into an intermediate executable representation.
-The server maintains a cache of statements it has already compiled.
+* The SQL database server will compile each new SQL statement into an intermediate executable representation.
+The database server maintains a cache of statements it has already compiled.
 If it finds the exact same SQL string, it can reuse an old compiled statement.
 Use parameter markers to keep the statements identical and reusable.